 How Much Do I Need To Make It Happen?

 Before we even talk about valuation, get started by mapping out your use of proceeds.
 Create a financial forecast and budget, map out your sales/marketing plan, plan out your next sizable milestone.
-Your goal is to raise enough for 12-24 months so that you don’t have to go back into fundraising mode too early, or at all depending on your goals.
+Your goal is to raise enough for 12-24 months so that you don’t have to go back into fundraising mode.

 Investors know that fundraising is distracting for the business and they want you to raise enough to be in a healthy position and focus on growth.

-If you’re raising far less than the average in your geography, investors will doubt that you know what you’re doing.
-They also may think that you’re using their money for operations, to pay yourself (nothing wrong with this, you can include it in the cashflow forecast, but you shouldn’t say that you’re raising to pay yourself a salary), or to develop a product.
+If you’re raising less than average ($250k in Canada, $1mil in US), investors will doubt that you know what you’re doing.
+They’ll think that you’re using their money for operations, to pay yourself (nothing wrong with this, you can include it in the cashflow forecast, but you shouldn’t say that you’re raising to pay yourself a salary), or to develop a product.
 Investors want to know that you’re going to use their money to scale, and they know there needs to be a significant sales/marketing budget to do so.